RyanLoi98/MonstersVersusHeroes/README.md

 * `Hero.chooseMove()` / `attackWhere()` – 2 each
 * `Monster.chooseMove()` / `attackWhere()` – 2 each

-Tests are located in the `mvh/test/` folder and validate game correctness with controlled grid inputs.
+Tests are located in the `mvh/world/` folder (the file is named `MvHTest.java`) and validate game correctness with controlled grid inputs.
+To use this test file ensure you have all the JUnit 5 dependencies downloaded to your computer and accessible to the test file, you can do this via command line or use IntelliJ to set it up for you - which is what I personally did.
+Afterwards compile the test file and run it.

 ---